The second trimester is from 13 to 28 weeks. Often the second trimester brings renewed energy levels. Your nausea and fatigue may be easing.

 You may start imagining what your baby will be like.
 You may be thinking about yourself as a mother, and changing your behaviours to reflect this.

-As your baby gets bigger, your body changes, and you may feel emotional or sensitive about this.
+As your baby gets bigger, your body changes.
+You may feel emotional or sensitive about this.

 You may develop 'pregnancy brain' where many women notice they are more forgetful or disorganised than normal.
 Many women have vivid dreams about their baby.